Featured Posts

 Permissions

-There is a script in cPanel to attempt to fix user mail permissions, which is safe to run on a VPS or Dedicated server, but should not be run on shared without approval from a system admin:
+There is a script in cPanel to attempt to fix user mail permissions, and is generally safe to run:

 /scripts/mailperm